obrl-soil/h3jsr/README.md

 h3jsr provides access to [Uber's H3 library](https://github.com/uber/h3) via its [javascript bindings](https://github.com/uber/h3-js), using the magical power of [`V8`](https://github.com/jeroen/v8).
 This is a stopgap package that should keep us \#rspatial nerds happy until someone writes proper R bindings.

 H3 is a hexagonal hierarchical geospatial indexing system.
+Details about its structure and use cases [can be found here](https://uber.github.io/h3/#/documentation/overview/use-cases).

 Installation
 ------------